Bourkekev/ms3-your-recipe-hub/README.md

  - To provide an easy to use, online recipe repository, which provides users with full CRUD functionality.
  - To improve my knowledge of Python, Flask and Jinja templating, with a practical project.
+ - To learn about basic user authentication.
+ - To learn about MongoDB indexing for text searches.
  - To learn to use the [Materialize Framework](https://materializecss.com/), to see how it compares to the likes of Bootstrap.
  - Connecting a web app to a database to create and store data, in this case in a non-relational database, MongoDB.
  - To learn to deploy the web app through Heroku.